dbmdz/digitalcollections-blueprints/rest-webservice/rest-server-springboot/doc/README-10-Env_specific_configuration.md

     enabled: true
 ```

 Additionally we set as default environment "local" in the first lines.
-This can be overriden by passing e.g. "-Dspring.profiles.active=PROD" at start time.
+This can be overriden by passing e.g. "--spring.profiles.active=PROD" at start time.

 A list of common application properties can be found here: <https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html>.